 Living situation and criminal activity

 Criminal activity has been going down in all ethnic groups in the Netherlands, including in immigrant communities.
-Additionally, when comparing the criminal activity to citizens in a similar socio-economic position, immigrants have lower crime rates than citizens without an immigrant background.
+When comparing criminal activity of immigrants to the whole Dutch population, crime rates are higher.
+However, when comparing the criminal activity to citizens in a similar socio-economic position, immigrants have lower crime rates than citizens without an immigrant background.
+The position they hold in society, like how they live, has more influence on the likelyhood of criminal activity than the fact that they are immigrants.

 In the articles about the housing crisis and criminality, you can find a more thorough analysis of these topics.